itsmisterbrown/microfiltR/README.md

 for a sample workflow, see __[README.ipynb](https://github.com/itsmisterbrown/marker_gene_processing_scrips/blob/master/README.ipynb)__

-The assocaited manuscript is currently in the pipeline, so feel free to cite however you'd like until then :)
+The associated manuscript is currently in the pipeline, so feel free to cite however you'd like until then :)